Immunization in pregnancy and breastfeeding: Canadian Immunization Guide

 Monovalent varicella vaccine, a live attenuated vaccine, is contraindicated in pregnancy because there is a theoretical risk to the fetus; however, there is no evidence to demonstrate a teratogenic or other adverse event from varicella vaccination in pregnancy.
 Inadvertent immunization with varicella vaccine is not a reason for pregnancy termination.

-Pregnant women without documented laboratory evidence of varicella immunity or prior immunization with 2 doses of varicella vaccine should be serologically screened for varicella antibodies.
+Pregnant women and pregnant individuals without documented laboratory evidence of varicella immunity or prior immunization with 2 doses of varicella vaccine should be serologically screened for varicella antibodies.
 Those who are seronegative should receive univalent varicella vaccine in the immediate post-partum period prior to hospital discharge unless they have received Rh immunoglobulin (RhIg).
 A second dose should be given 4 weeks or more after the first.
-For additional information regarding post-partum MMR immunization of women who received RhIg or other blood products, refer to Table 1 in Blood products, human immunoglobulin and timing of immunization in Part 1.
+For additional information regarding post-partum MMR immunization of women or individuals who received RhIg or other blood products, refer to Table 1 in Blood products, human immunoglobulin and timing of immunization in Part 1.

 Yellow fever (YF) vaccine

 Yellow fever virus can cause severe infection in pregnancy and transmission to the fetus has been reported.
 YF vaccine should be avoided in pregnancy unless benefit outweighs risk.
-Pregnant women should be considered for YF immunization only if they are travelling to an area at high risk of YF transmission, travel cannot be postponed and a high level of protection against mosquito exposure is not feasible.
+Pregnant women and pregnant individuals should be considered for YF immunization only if they are travelling to an area at high risk of YF transmission, travel cannot be postponed and a high level of protection against mosquito exposure is not feasible.
 Since seroconversion rates following YF vaccine are lower during pregnancy, post-immunization serology may be considered.
 Studies including several hundred women who received YF vaccine during pregnancy, using both active and passive surveillance methods, have not shown significant adverse events.
 Inadvertent immunization with YF vaccine is therefore not a reason for pregnancy termination.

-Other live attenuated vaccines
+Other live vaccines

 The use of other live attenuated vaccines during pregnancy must be evaluated on the basis of the individual risk and benefit.
 If an alternative non-live vaccine is available, such as in the case of influenza or typhoid vaccine, it should be used instead of a live attenuated vaccine.